google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ### Add Section 2

+The next section is a collection of images that we will use that demonstrate our project.

 {% include_code _code/addcontent.html section2 %}

 [TODO: Add Image]

 ### Add Section 3

+The final section is a simple table that is used to show specific product stats about the project.

 {% include_code _code/addcontent.html section3 %}